degenwithheart/DegenCasino/readme.md

 ## 🤝 Contributing

-While this is primarily a solo project, **quality contributions are welcome**:
+While this is primarily a solo project, **quality contributions are welcome**—especially from those who share a love of open-source, learning, and dreaming big:

 - 🐛 **Bug Reports**: Detailed issue reports with reproduction steps
 - 💡 **Feature Suggestions**: Well-thought-out enhancement proposals